MarlinFirmware/Configurations/.github/ISSUE_TEMPLATE/bug_report.md

 ### Before Reporting a Bug

 1. Test with the `import-2.0.x` branch to see whether the issue still exists.
+This will require testing with the Marlin `bugfix-2.0.x` branch.

 2. Get troubleshooting help from the Marlin community to confirm it's a bug and not just a configuration error.
 Links at https://github.com/MarlinFirmware/Configurations/issues/new/choose